juliangrtz/cocproxy/README.md

 # cocproxy

-MITM proxy for the current iOS version of Clash of Clans (v16.253).
+MITM proxy for the v16.253 iOS version of Clash of Clans.
 It is currently very unstable and only intended to quickly get a few decrypted payloads.

 ## Requirements